Generative Engine Optimization (GEO) - How to optimize for AI search in 2026

 2. Help AI Understand Your Content: Context and Entities

 This is why context matters.
 AI relies on precise signals to correctly interpret and prioritize your content.
-The clearer you are about the entities you’re referencing—like people, brands, places, or products—the easier it is for AI to present your content as the best answer.
+The clearer you are about the entities you’re referencing, the easier it is for AI to present your content as the best answer.

 Here’s how you can help AI understand your content better: